stewartvarner/dream-lab-blog/README.md

 13. Edit line 171 to change the font for preformatted code

 14. To add Google Fonts, go to [https://fonts.google.com/](https://fonts.google.com/), browse/search for fonts, select as many fonts as you want, click the blue "Get font" button, click the blue "<>Get embed code" button, and in the <link> option, copy the code from "Embed code in the <head> of your html"
-15. Navigate in the Explorer to _includes/layouts/base.njk
+15. Navigate in the **Explorer** to _includes/layouts/base.njk
 16. Paste your <links> on lines 10-12

 ### Editing Assets
 1. Rename the files on your local machine to CV.pdf for your CV and biophoto.jpg for your About photo
-2. You can drag-and-drop files into the public folder in Explorer, or select the public folder and secondary click and choose the Upload... option
+2. You can drag-and-drop files into the public folder in **Explorer**, or select the public folder and secondary click and choose the Upload... option

 ## Push Changes to GitHub and Run Eleventy to Create Site

-1. In the toolbar to the left of the Explorer, go to Source Code.
+1. In the toolbar to the left of the **Explorer**, go to Source Code.
 2. Write a short description of the changes you plan to "commit" from this local Codespaces copy of your repository to the remote copy of the repository that is publicly available at github.com/username/repository/
 3. Click the blue "Commit" button and answer Yes to any pop-up boxes.
-4. In the Terminal, use the node package manager command npx (Node Package eXecute) to run eleventy, which will convert your markdown and nunjucks files to html files, by copying and pasting the code below and then pressing enter/return.
+4. In the **Terminal**, use the node package manager command npx (Node Package eXecute) to run eleventy, which will convert your markdown and nunjucks files to html files, by copying and pasting the code below and then pressing enter/return.
 ```
 npx @11ty/eleventy
 ```
-5. You should see new lines of text being generated in the Terminal.
+5. You should see new lines of text being generated in the **Terminal**.
 You may need to troubleshoot any errors.
-6. If you want to see a local test of your site before you put it on the web, copy and paste the following code in the Terminal
+6. If you want to see a local test of your site before you put it on the web, copy and paste the following code in the **Terminal**
 ```
 npx @11ty/eleventy --serve
 ```